electron/electron/docs/breaking-changes.md

 ### API Changed: Registering privileged schemes must now be done before app ready

-Renderer process APIs `webFrame.setRegisterURLSchemeAsPrivileged` and `webFrame.registerURLSchemeAsBypassingCSP` as well as browser process API `protocol.registerStandardSchemes` have been removed.
+Renderer process APIs `webFrame.registerURLSchemeAsPrivileged` and `webFrame.registerURLSchemeAsBypassingCSP` as well as browser process API `protocol.registerStandardSchemes` have been removed.
 A new API, `protocol.registerSchemesAsPrivileged` has been added and should be used for registering custom schemes with the required privileges.
 Custom schemes are required to be registered before app ready.

 ### Deprecated: `webFrame.setIsolatedWorld*` replaced with `webFrame.setIsolatedWorldInfo`